Skip to Content

 Christmas market stalls in Bruges

-Tips for Visiting the Christmas Markets in Bruges
+Tips for Visiting the Christmas Markets During Your 1 Day in Bruges Itinerary

 If you plan to visit the Christmas markets in Bruges, here are some key things to know: